 Sharalyn stood.
 Why do health workers always say “Doctor” like it’s a first name?

-Dr. Darmen was Indian, maybe.
-Pakistani, maybe.
-Sharalyn had meet him a month earlier at her first appointment and had wanted to ask about his origins but wondered if he would perceive it as culturally insensitive.
-She had hoped to keep the conversation going with a few incidents from her youth, the time that her fourth grade teacher grabbed her and pulled her to his crotch and she had flung the can of paintbrushes she’d been holding into his face.
+Dr. Burman was Indian, maybe.
+Sharalyn had meet him a month earlier at her first appointment and had wanted to ask about his origins but wondered if he would perceive it as prying.
+Instead, she focused on herself, going with a few incidents from her youth.
+The time that her fourth-grade teacher grabbed her and pulled her to his crotch, and she had flung the can of paintbrushes she’d been holding into his face.
 She’d never told anyone the story, and thought that was the kind of thing the doctor would want to hear if he were to make sense of her.

 She sat down on the couch across from his weighty desk, scooting toward the edge and clutching the armrest, tracing the pattern of leaves on the navy and emerald upholstery.